Oro-Medonte: The Battle of Burl's Creek

 Burl's Creek Event Grounds is a grounds located on the south side of Highway 11 on Oro-Medonte's 8th Line.
 It was established in 1994 by Don Hanney, a local businessman, as an event grounds to host small country events such as agricultural fairs, farmers' markets and Highland games.
 Burl's Creek has also hosted events like the Barrie Auto Flea Market.
 In 2015 Burl's Creek Event Grounds was sold to Dunford, as well as many other adjacent lots totaling 560 acres.
 Dunford started to develop the land to make way for a much larger event park.

 Several residents of Oro-Medonte have communicated their concerns with the Township Council and have joined together under the organization of SaveOro.
 In the spring of 2015 the township council passed temporary bylaws that would allow Burl's Creek Event Grounds to use the 560-acre site for camping and parking, but the bylaw was rescinded by council but not before SaveOro had filed a court application.
 According to Deputy Mayor Ralph Hough, "there was a process in the planning act that we missed so it was never legal".

 The venue was scheduled to use the 560 acres for two concerts in the summer of 2015: Wayhome Music Festival featuring Neil Young and Boots and Hearts Music Festival.
 The temporary bylaw was rescinded and so the concerts remained on the original 94 acres.
 As of July 26, 2015, the current struggle was continuing between all of the parties.

+As of June 2023, this festival has been held in Oro-Medonte in consecutive years since moving from the Bowmanville Area, with a show planned for August 10–13.
+The event was cancelled in both 2020 & 2021 due to the COVID-19 pandemic.